giammaleoni/ng2-swapi/README.md

         providers: [ SwapiService ]
     })
 ```
-3. Add an argument of type `SwapiService` to the constructor
+3. Add an argument of type `SwapiService` to your class  constructor
 ```
+export class myComponent {
       constructor (private swapi: SwapiService) {}
+    }
 ```
 4. Call the desired method [(other available methods)](#methods-available)
 ```